Schedules & Periodic Tasks¶

 Simmate uses a single "scheduler" process to manage all periodic tasks.
 You only need to run one of these for your entire project.

-simmate engine start-schedules
+simmate compute start-schedules

 The scheduler process will: